 KAZAKHSTAN: Article 174 cases increase, Cancer sufferer tortured

 Jehovah's Witness Asaf Guliyev was given five years' restricted freedom on 24 February.
 Fellow Jehovah's Witness Teymur Akhmedov, a cancer sufferer, is in pre-trial detention and states he was tortured.
-Guliyev's conviction is one of an increasing number of Criminal Code Article 174 cases.Of two Jehovah's Witnesses arrested in January in Kazakhstan's capital Astana for "inciting religious hatred or discord" for talking to National Security Committee (KNB) secret police agents about their faith, one has already been punished.
+Guliyev's conviction is one of an increasing number of Criminal Code Article 174 cases.Of two Jehovah's Witnesses arrested in January in Kazakhstan's capital Astana for "inciting religious discord" for talking to National Security Committee (KNB) secret police agents about their faith, one has already been punished.
 Asaf Guliyev was given a five-year restricted freedom sentence on 24 February.